 It makes sense, from a logical perspective, that if your cat has just had surgery or is recovering from an injury, he is likely to be painful.
 But how can a cat owner evaluate how much pain the cat is experiencing?

 And what about chronic pain?
 Do you think you would easily recognize that your cat is suffering from arthritis?
 It is estimated that as many as 80-90% of senior cats show radiographic evidence of arthritis.
-However, very few cat owners recognize that their older cat may actually be painful from arthritis.
+However, very few cat owners recognize that their older cat may actually be in pain from arthritis.
 Worse, many veterinarians overlook this possibility as well.

 One of the problems in evaluating feline pain is that cats are so good at masking their symptoms.
 If your cat is experiencing a great deal of pain, it may be immediately obvious to you.
 However, especially in more chronic diseases like arthritis, the signs of pain may be very subtle and difficult to spot even for the most observant of cat owners.

 What are the signs that you may see if your cat is painful?

 Experiencing pain when handled or held

 Licking or chewing at the painful area

 A sudden or gradual change in behavior